 1. When to Plant Tomatoes Outside

 Timing is important when it comes to planting tomatoes outside.
 Plant tomato seedlings outside in a location that gets full sun.
-Tomato seedlings are very susceptible to frost, so sometimes you might want to wait a couple weeks after your last frost to set tender tomato seedlings outside.
+Tomato seedlings are very susceptible to frost.
+As a result, you might want to wait a couple weeks after your last frost to set tender tomato seedlings outside.
 Make sure to watch your weather forecast when deciding when to put them out.

 As tempting as it can be to get your tomato seedlings in the ground as soon as you can, don’t be in a big hurry to plant them.
 They need warm garden soil temperatures and nighttime air temperatures of at least 55F, preferably 60F degrees, before you plant them.

-Covering your ground with black plastic in the fall can help warm the soil in early spring.
-Not only will the black plastic warm the soil, it will also keep weeds down and helps me avoid tilling!
+Covering your ground with black plastic in the fall helps warm the soil in early spring.
+Not only will the black plastic warm the soil, it also keeps weeds down and helps avoid tilling!
 I highly recommend covering your garden in the fall.

 2. How to Plant Tomatoes Outside